abhishekprakash256/Deeplearning-In-Cpp/README.md

 - The CMakeLists.txt file has the dependencies for the file

-- Add the path for libtorch (pytorch api) in the file and edit the executable file if needed
+- Add the path for libtorch (pytorch api) in the file and edit the executable file if needed (follow https://pytorch.org/cppdocs/installing.html )

 -  Use the command